Boeing says it generates $1.3 billion to Australian economy

 “I describe our Australian operations as ‘the gold standard’ in terms of creating a winning ecosystem comprised of our employees, suppliers, research partners and community organisations that are second to none.”

-Boeing Aerostructures Australia makes parts for its commercial 777, 737 and 787 product line at its Melbourne facility.
+Boeing Aerostructures Australia makes parts for the commercial 777, 737 and 787 product lines at its Melbourne facility.
 Australia’s two biggest airline groups Qantas and Virgin Australia are both customers of Boeing Commercial Airplanes.

 The company, which is celebrating 90 years in Australia in 2017, also provides training and professional services through its Boeing Global Services business unit and works with universities and government bodies on research and development (R&D) projects.